ametow/ametow.github.io/content/posts/mastering-rate-limiting.md

 ## Implementing Rate Limiting in Golang

 Now, let’s get our hands dirty with some Golang code!
-We will implement a simple rate limiter using a **map** to track requests per IP and a **queue** to manage time-based limits.
+We will implement a simple sliding window rate limiter using a **map** to track requests per IP and a **queue** to manage time-based limits.

 ```go
 package main